jhegemann/Muonbase/README.md

 is recommended to bind the server locally and let e.g. haproxy (or another suitable proxy server) do the ssl termination.
 This is easy, secure, and performant.

-# Logging
-Logs are either extremely verbose or totally absent.
-If you need logs e.g. for debugging purpose, either start the server in foreground and observe what happens on the standard output, or make sure you use e.g. logrotate to automatically rotate your logfiles.

 # Build
 Building is currently being performed with `g++-9.3.0` and `c++-20`.
 The only dependency so far is `openssl`, where you need both the binary package `openssl` as well as the header files in `openssl-dev`.
 To build, proceed as normal with